NitorCreations/RobotFramework-EclipseIDE/.githooks/README.md

 If you already have a `pre-commit` hook in use, you just need to call the `.githooks/pre-commit` script at some point during the execution of your `pre-commit` script (perhaps preferrably as late as possible), and make sure that your script also exits with failure if the license-maintainer pre-commit script exits with failure when you call it.

+# Configuration

+Now we configure which files should have automatic copyright/license maintenance, and which template of copyright/license should be used for each.

+Configuration is done using the "gitattributes" mechanism, which is similar to gitignore.
+See `gitattributes(5)` manual page for details.

+The license maintainer includes its own configuration for license maintenance in `.githooks/.gitattributes`.
+That is the only maintenance done by default.
+To enable license maintaintenance for files in your project, you specify the license template file to use for a file, or a filename pattern.
+First create a `.gitattributes` file, for example in the root directory of your repository.
+Then, for each file or pattern, specify the license using the "licensefile" attribute, e.g. with lines like:

+    *.java    licensefile=.gitattributes/LICENSE-javadoc
+    *.sh      licensefile=.gitattributes/LICENSE-hash
+    /install  licensefile=.gitattributes/LICENSE-hash

+This will enable maintenance of all `*.java` files in the project with the `LICENSE-javadoc` license template and all `*.sh` files with the `LICENSE-hash` license template.
+The `install` file in the root directory of the repository also uses the `LICENSE-hash` template.

+Patterns starting with / are effective only in the directory where the `.gitattributes` file resides, and patterns without are effective also in subdirectories recursively.
+Again, see the `gitattributes(5)` manual page for more information.

+If you want to inhibit license maintenance for some specific file/pattern that otherwise would have license maintenance (by an earlier pattern match for example), you can specify `!licensefile` for that file to remove the setting.

+The example `LICENSE-*` template files included in the `.gitattributes/` directory are based on the Apache 2.0 license that the license maintainer itself is licensed under.
+You can freely use them or create your own template files anywhere in your repository with the license(s) you want to use for your project.